Introduction: His correlations say one thing, but Joshua Grubbs says another

 Other than the advent of streaming porn (2006) no variable related to youthful ED has appreciably changed in the last 10-20 years (smoking rates are down, drug use is steady, obesity rates in males 20-40 up only 4% since 1999 – see this study).

-The recent jump in sexual problems coincides with the publication of 30 studies linking porn use and “porn addiction” to sexual problems and lower arousal to sexual stimuli.
+The recent jump in sexual problems coincides with the publication of over 30 studies linking porn use and “porn addiction” to sexual problems and lower arousal to sexual stimuli.
 In addition to the studies listed, this page contains articles and videos by over 130 experts (urology professors, urologists, psychiatrists, psychologists, sexologists, MDs) who acknowledge, and have successfully treated, porn-induced ED and porn-induced loss of sexual desire.

 Current hours of porn use is just one of many variables that may predict porn-induced sexual dysfunctions

 Additional variables likely also need to be investigated.
 This 2016 review highlighted the weakness in correlating only “current hours of use” to predict porn-induced sexual dysfunctions.
 The amount of porn currently viewed is likely just one of many variables related to the development of porn-induced ED.
 Others may include:

 - Ratio of masturbation to porn versus masturbation without porn

 - Ratio of sexual activity with a person versus masturbation to porn

 - Gaps in partnered sex (where one relies only on porn)